dekellum/body-image/barc-cli/README.md

 A command line tool for printing, recording, de-/compressing and copying BARC records (format defined by the *barc* library crate).

+## Minimum supported rust version

+MSRV := 1.31.0

+The crate will fail fast on any lower rustc (via a build.rs version check) and is also CI tested on this version.

 ## License

 This project is dual licensed under either of following: